BeGie95/frontend-schibsted/NOTES.md

 4. Add service workers and cache some resources, make this app PWA
 5. Use HTTP/2 for all of its resources
 6. Write more tests, including some e2e like cypress
+7. Move styles from js loader to simple link tag - avoid fouc

+# THANK YOU FOR REVIEW AND FEEDBACK :)